Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 The client will use CTAP2 {{FIDO-CTAP2}} to communicate with the authenticator.

 The Relying Party ID (RPID) is configured or sent by the server.
 For discussion on that see {{openquestions_rpid}}.
 If the expected RPID is explicitly configured, the client verifies that the RPID as sent matches exactly the RPID as configured.
-If the expected RPID is not explicitly configured, the client verifies that RPID as sent ends with the configured routing ID.
+If the expected RPID is not explicitly configured, the client verifies that the sent RPID is either identical to the routing ID or ends with CONCAT('.', routing ID)

 The client data is a concatenation of two items.